AlexProgrammerDE/PistonQueue/README.md

 ## About

 PistonQueue is a basic and easy to use queue plugin designed for anarchy and survival servers.
-This plugin is a fork of LeeesBungeeQueue, which is very bulky and does lack many features.
+This plugin is a fork of LeeesBungeeQueue, which is outdated.
 This fork aims at providing more features and a more stable queue system.

 ## Features